toreaurstadboss/LambdaParser/Readme.md

 Credentials to **Zhucai** for great work on the Lambda Parser!

 - I have just polished and quality assured the lib a little bit.
 I have found a few bugs which is now fixed.

-I forked this lib to make it available on Nuget and Github and upgrade it to .NET Framework 4.8.
+I forked this lib to make it available on Nuget and Github and upgrade it from .NET Framework 3.5 to .NET Framework 4.8.
 Plans are underway to use .NET Standard 2.1 instead.

 The following issues has been fixed: